Composabl/examples.composabl.io/2_learn/chemical_process_control/agents/2_hour_tutorial/README.md

 These are the steps you will take the complete the agent:

-- Create the scenarios for the additional skills
+1. Create the scenarios for the additional skills
-- Add the additional skills in the teacher
+2. Add the additional skills in the teacher
-- Create the skills in the agent file
+3. Update the agent file
+    - Import the new teachers
+    - Import the new scenarios
-- Add scenarios to the skills in the agent file
+    - Add new skills to the ```run_agent``` function
-- Add skills to the agent file
+    - Add new skills to the agent using the ```add.skill()``` method
-- Add the selector with the skills in the selector to the agent file
+    - Add new skills to the selector

 #### Step 1: Create Scenarios